dsteinberg/libcluster/README.txt

   (These are in the repositories as of Ubuntu 11.10)

+2) Make sure you have checked out CMakeUtils to the same location as libcluster

-2) Make a build directory where you checked out the source if it does not already exist, then change into this directory,
+3) Make a build directory where you checked out the source if it does not already exist, then change into this directory,

     cd {where you checked out the source}
     mkdir build
     cd build

+4a) To build libcluster INCLUDING the AUV pipeline tools, run the following from
-3) Run the following from the build directory:
+    the build directory:

         cmake ..
         make